 My explanations of Tritype® identified the variables that occurred with the 27 Tritype® Archetypes, not Trifix.
 Using three co-fixations for Ichazo still meant three head fixes only.
 It is still noteworthy that…

-So Ichazo and I had both discovered that people use all three triads.
-However, after that, the theories are very different from one another.
+Ichazo and I both discovered that people use all three triads.
+However, after that, the theories became very different.

 Typing and Trityping®